pyhys/minimalmodbus/README.txt

 Credits
 -------
-Significant contributions by Aaron LaLonde.
+Significant contributions by Aaron LaLonde and Asier Abalos.

 Feedback